I3A-NavSys/navsim/doc/tutos/tuto1/tuto1.md

 ros2 topic type /World/Time
 ros2 interface show builtin_interfaces/msg/Time
 ```
-Finally, with the command `ros2 topic echo /World/Time`, we observe that the data refreshes 10 times per second.
+Then, with the command `ros2 topic echo /World/Time`, we observe that the data refreshes 10 times per second.

-With the command `ros2 service list`, we observe that there are (among others) two services associated with this node, named **/World/DeployModel** and **/World/DeployModel** respectively.
+With the command `ros2 service list`, we check that there are (among others) two services associated with this node, named **/World/DeployModel** and **/World/RemoveModel** respectively.
 The first command is more complex to use and will be covered in a later tutorial.
 The second command allows us to remove an element from the scenario.
 ```bash
 ros2 service type /World/RemoveModel
 ros2 interface show navsim_msgs/srv/RemoveModel